 If you elect to play here, it may be wise only to hold enough CHP to cover your weekly rake payments to benefit from CoinPoker rakeback (described above).
 Unless you're a savvy investor who's consciously and deliberately taking a long position in CHP, any excess beyond what you need will result in unpredictable price fluctuations.

 Another problem with CHP is that you cannot buy it with fiat currency.
 It is traded on a few lesser-known crypto exchanges, like QuickSwap, but none of them, to our knowledge, lists USD/CHP pairings.
-Instead, you must first possess another crypto, like USDT, paired in a market with CHIP to effect your trade.
-Fortunately, you can deposit in crypto other than CHP at CoinPoker and then transform it to CHP at the cashier.
+Instead, you must first possess another crypto, like USDT, paired in a market with CHP to effect your trade.
+Fortunately, you can deposit in crypto other than CHP at CoinPoker and then transform it to CHP at the cashier although there is a fee for this service.

-At one point, all gaming at CoinPoker was conducted with CHP and balances were held in this token, too, meaning that it was impossible to play without committing yourself to this proprietary coin.
+At one point, all gaming at CoinPoker was conducted with CHP, and balances were held in this token, too, meaning that it was impossible to play without committing yourself to this proprietary coin.
 However, in October 2020, Coin switched to using USDT for these functions, introducing much-desired stability to its ecosystem.
-Now CHP serves as a complementary crypto, allowing you to get weekly rakeback, discounts on withdrawal fees, and bonus points on leaderboards while the games and the majority of user balances are denominated in Tether.
+Now CHP serves as a complementary crypto, allowing you to get weekly rakeback and bonus points on leaderboards while the games and the majority of user balances are denominated in Tether.

 One of the aspects of its poker room that CoinPoker is most proud of is its decentralized card shuffling techniques, which incorporate user input and are verifiable by all participants after each hand is completed.
 To contribute to the shuffling algorithm, a player must access the RNG tab on the table and enter a seed phrase.
 This text is then combined with the input of other users and a random string generated by CoinPoker to start the shuffling process.